Nikolai558/FE-BUDDY/ROADMAP.md

 - [ ] GoogleEarthPro Converter (for airport diagrams and other like-constructs)

-- [ ] Limit certain NAVDATA features to only the selected ARTCC
+- [ ] Limit Airway Lines to only the selected ARTCC up to about 150 miles outside of the boundary
   - Reference the FAQ for this feature.

 - [ ] Artificial Intelligence (AI) Option that: